leaderlessness-research-club/leaderlessness.club/blog/books/starting-off-lilys-booklist/_post.md

 > revolutionary acts.
 And history shows us that the continual accumulation of
 > such acts can change (almost) everything.

-The way I'm trying perform my own "revolutionary action" is to push the paradigm of leaderless systems.
+C: The way I'm trying perform my own "revolutionary action" is to push the paradigm of leaderless systems.

-I absolutely think graeber is taking the right approach here, particularly as breaking into underprivileged communities and working with them to improve their situations is concerned.
+C: I absolutely think graeber is taking the right approach here, particularly as breaking into underprivileged communities and working with them to improve their situations is concerned.

-We have a decent initial target, FOSS advocates, for whom a leaderless system could be considered more palatable then most other types of people simply from prior exposure to emergent patterns and how they craft software.
-I think Licklider also had things to say about this kind of emergent activity if you look hard enough, and cyberneticians also came close to it tho they reasoned more in terms of "how can we quantify and automate the breadth of already existing human knowledge" rather then focusing on emergent activity specifically.

-With hypatia there was an underlying class/trans intersection I was trying to address and anarchy is a natural conclusion.  all roads lead to rome; those paths of mutual aid, consensus, etc.
+C: With hypatia there was an underlying class/trans intersection I was trying to address and anarchy is a natural conclusion.  all roads lead to rome; those paths of mutual aid, consensus, etc.

-I think hypatia is a pretty good example of mutual aid in action but we can do a lot better (even for an organization with hypatias stated goals) given what we know now and what we learned from it And that's part of why I like the leaderlessness venture so much It provides a way to generalize these patterns
+C: I think hypatia is a pretty good example of mutual aid in action but we can do a lot better (even for an organization with hypatias stated goals) given what we know now and what we learned from it And that's part of why I like the leaderlessness venture so much It provides a way to generalize these patterns